Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks

 \subsection{Further discussions of generalizability}

-The \sss~module has one major goal: to identify \piii star-forming regions in simulations without the necessary resolution for star formation.
+The \sss module has one major goal: to identify \piii star forming regions in simulations without the necessary resolution for star formation.
 The lack of resolution could present itself in a spatial sense, as in PHX256-HYD, or in a mass sense, as in P3N-128.
 We find that the module cannot completely compensate for the lack of mass resolution in P3N-128--the density peaks that would lead to star formation are evolving at a different rate and in a different manner, with peaks being more broad and potential star forming regions being less well-defined than a similar redshift in PHX256-2.
 Figure~\ref{fig:sims} shows a comparison between PHX256-2 and P3N-128.
 Even by eye, the dynamics of collapse in \ref{fig:sims-128} are very different than \ref{fig:sims-256-2}, with density peaks being both less extreme and more diffuse.
-Here, we will attempt to describe how the module performs within this under-resolved case.

 We can further illustrate the effect of structure formation from a halo mass function (HMF) perspective.
-Given that PHX256-2 and P3N-128 share identical initial conditions, then without resolution effects, we should expect that they have the same HMF at a given redshift.
+Given that PHX256-2 and P3N-128 share identical initial conditions and box size, then without resolution effects, we should expect that they have the same HMF at a given redshift.
 To get the HMF (represented here by halo count as a function of halo mass), we use the HOP algorithm~\citep{eisenstein1998} with overdensity threshold 100 to identify DM halos within both simulations.
 Comparisons of halo number are shown in Figure \ref{fig:hmf}.
 At $z\simeq 21$, P3N-128 has no identifiable halos; the first ones start to appear with virial mass $M_{vir} \sim 10^{7.2-7.6}$~\msun~at $z=17.17$.
-P3N-128 never creates low mass halos with $M_{vir}\sim 10^{5-6.5}$ that would be expected to form \piii~stars, as the particle mass is simply too high and those halos are unresolved.
+P3N-128 never creates low mass halos with $M_{vir}\sim 10^{5-6.5}$ that would be expected to form \piii stars, as the particle mass is simply too high and those halos are unresolved.
 Despite this lack of resolution, as presented in Figure~\ref{fig:P3N-evolution}, \sss predicts stars that will be in halos that form 10-30 Myr after the SFR identification.